jonathanhogg/flitter/docs/language.md

 ## Pragmas

-There are three supported pragmas that may be placed at the top-level of a source file:
+One or more pragmas may be placed at the top of a source file before any other expressions.
+Pragmas take a name and a value, which must be a literal number or string.

+There are three currently supported pragmas:

 ```flitter
 %pragma tempo 110